Primary

 Count out loud or in your head.
 One-one-thousand, two-one-thousand, three-one-thousand on the way down.
 If you cannot maintain the tempo, the weight is too heavy.
 Ego lifting does not work here.

-Want Tempo Bench Press in your program?
+See where Tempo Bench Press fits in your weekly plan

 Set up as for a regular bench press.